zenphantom/ml-git/docs/mlgit_internals.md

 └── <ml-entity>/
 ```

-Whether the ml-git tag doesn't exist in git repository, the files chunked and multihashed will be added to:
+If the ml-git tag doesn't exist in git repository, the files chunked and multihashed will be added to:

 ```
 ml-git_project/